14 Best B2B Cold Email Templates to Get Your Leads' Attention

 5. Add too much fluff, jargon, and filler phrases.

-Sending a sales outreach email can be nerve-wracking.
-You might be concerned with what the person on the other end thinks of you.
-At the same time, don't fall into the trap of not being assertive enough.
+I know that sending a sales outreach email can be nerve-wracking.
+It’s easy to get caught up in concern for what the person on the other end thinks of you.

 If a prospect doesn't know you, then they know they're probably being sold to.
-Soft language just beats around the bush and undercuts your message.
+Soft language just beats around the bush and undercuts your message, which defeats the purpose of a cold email.

 Watch out for these email phrases to avoid: